 ii.
-Red Flag Sepsis, updated for 2022
+Red Flag Sepsis

-Red Flag Sepsis is not a formal 'diagnosis' of sepsis: it is a bedside tool which suggests it is highly likely the patient has a degree of organ dysfunction and which empowers health professionals to act.
+Red Flag Sepsis was developed in September 2015 by the UK Sepsis Trust in collaboration with NHS England and the Royal Colleges as a pragmatic, operational solution for use at the bedside.
+Red Flag Sepsis is not, and never will be, a formal 'diagnosis' of sepsis: it is a set of criteria we can measure rapidly which suggest it is highly likely the patient has a degree of organ dysfunction and empowers often junior health professionals to act.